Welcome from the Chair – Sharon Taylor

 I now work for Southampton City Council providing governance support across the city.

 With my education background and school governance knowledge, I want to be able to support the school especially during these challenging times.
 I live in Hedge End and feel that it is time to support my local school.

-Ritchie Latham – Co-opted Governor
+Ritchie Latham – Governor - Vice Chair

 I was appointed to the Kings Copse Governing Body in 2021.
 My career background is working in large banking organisations around the world and I hope that my experience, along with a strong desire to see the best outcomes for pupils, can be of use to the School.

 I grew up in Hedge End (although I attended a rival Primary school) and my daughter is an ex-pupil of Kings Copse, so I am very happy to be able to do something that benefits the pupils, the school, and the wider community here.

 I currently have responsibility for Safeguarding.

 Francesca Endean – Co-opted Governor

 I have been a co-opted Governor at Kings Copse Primary School since April 2019.
 I have taken on the role of Development and Training Governor.
 Although I am a co-opted Governor, I also have a child at Kings Copse School.
 I enjoy playing a proactive role in the schools ongoing educational success and ensuring that every child is given the opportunity to flourish.
 I currently run my own business, and have come from a retail management background, bringing with me to the role extensive experience in managing people and teams.

 I have been part of the governing body for Kings Copse School since October 2018.
 I have two daughters at the school.
 My working back ground for the past 20 years has been in sports coaching.
 18 of these year's with Southampton FC.
 Primarily football but now every aspect of sports.
 For many of these years I worked in schools with all ages of children.